2026 FIFA World Cup qualification – UEFA second round: Draw

 The draw to determine the four play-off paths was held on 20 November 2025, 13:00 CET, at the FIFA headquarters in Zurich, Switzerland.
 The sixteen teams advancing from the first round were divided into four pots of four teams each.
 The twelve group runners-up were allocated to Pots 1 to 3 (seeded based on the FIFA Men's World Ranking of November 2025), while the four teams advancing via the Nations League were automatically placed into Pot 4.

 The draw was presented by Melanie Winiger and conducted by Manolo Zubiria, the 2026 tournament's U.S. chief officer.
 Former players Marco Materazzi and Martin Dahlin acted as assistants in the draw.

 Procedure

-The play-off paths are structured as follows:
+The play-off paths were structured as follows: